openharmony/docs/en/application-dev/quick-start/arkts-new-type.md

 ## Constraints

-1. It can be used only in class.
+1. \@Type can be used only in classes.

 2. Types such as collections.Set and collections.Map are not supported.